rokka-io/rokka-site/source/_references/stacks.md

 ```

-Note: The name "dynamic" is reserved and can't be chosen, as it's used for dynamic rendering.
+Note: The name "dynamic" (used for dynamic rendering) and names starting with "_" are reserved and can't be chosen as stack names.

 ## Retrieve a stack